 - Be in their third or fourth year at Ambrose

 - Be in Seminary or the Education program

 Special permission can be granted to other students by the Residence Director.

 5. Room Change Requests

 Students are recommended to stay in their assigned room for the entire school year.
-If a student wants to switch their room before fall residence move in they must fill out the room change request form and email it to the Residence Director a week before residence move in day.
+If a student wants to switch their room before fall residence move in they must fill out the room change request form and email it to the Residence Director by August 15th.
 Similarly, if a student wants to switch rooms for the winter semester they must email the Residence Director and fill out the room change request form by December 15th.
 The Residence Director will assess requests and determine the decision with the community and individual in mind.
 The form can be acquired through the Residence Director by email.

 7. Residence room fees are subject to change and are due at the beginning of each semester.

 8. The resident will be responsible for the cost of repairs to his/her room or any common spaces that have been damaged due to the resident or his/her guest.
 Any unclaimed damages will be assigned to an individual, pod or the residence community at the discretion of Campus Services.

 9. The Residence fee is determined based on the time when school is in session but does not cover the Christmas break or spring/summer break.
 Residents are expected to leave campus over the Christmas break and summer break.
 Students may apply for Christmas, spring and summer housing through Campus Services.
 Additional fees may apply.